Adaptive Webpage Fingerprinting from TLS Traces

 \subsection{Exp.
 1: Static Webpage Classification}

-In this experiment, we assume an adversary that wants to fingerprint the pages of a small- or medium-sized website where all the pages share the same HTML template.
-This first experiment studies the performance of our proposed technique against a website with mostly-static webpages with a moderate percentage of shared content (the template and the graphics).
+In this experiment, we assume an adversary that aims to fingerprint the pages of a small- or medium-sized website where all the pages share the same HTML template.
+This first experiment studies the performance of our proposed technique against a website with mostly-static webpages and a moderate percentage of shared content (the HTML template and the graphics).

 Using our methodology from Section~\ref{sec:adaptive}, we train the adversary's embedding model on pairs of samples from our Wikipedia dataset.
-The training set of the model includes samples from 6,000 distinct webpages/classes (Set A in Figure~\ref{fig:wiki_set}).
+In particular, we use Set A (Figure~\ref{fig:wiki_set}) that includes 90 samples for each of the 6,000 distinct webpages/classes included in that Set.
 Upon completing the training phase, we deploy the model and use it to classify the samples in set B (Figure~\ref{fig:wiki_set}).
-The samples in set B originate from the same 6,000 classes but correspond to traffic traces that were not used during the training phase.
-During the classification phase, we use set A as the adversary's labelled sequences corpus (${\sim}$90 samples per class) and then use our trained model to classify the remaining ${\sim}$10 samples per class from set B (60,000 samples in total).
+The samples in set B originate from the same 6,000 classes but correspond to traffic traces that were not used during the training phase (i.e., not included in Set A).
+During the classification phase, we use set A as the adversary's labeled sequences corpus (${\sim}$90 samples per class) and then use the trained model to classify the remaining ${\sim}$10 samples per class from set B (60,000 samples in total).